 College in the Schools (Concurrent Enrollment)

 “College in the Schools” is an umbrella term for LSC’s concurrent enrollment and Honors Online program, but it generally refers to our concurrent enrollment program.
 Concurrent Enrollment (sometimes called “dual credit” or “dual enrollment”) allows high school juniors and seniors to earn both high school and college credit for classes offered through a high school and taught by a high school teacher.
-LSC partners with 23 high schools to offer over 100 concurrent enrollment courses for college credit.
+LSC partners with 23 high schools in Minnesota and Wisconsin to offer over 100 concurrent enrollment courses for college credit.

 Honors Online allows high school juniors and seniors to earn both college and high school credit for online classes offered by the college, taught by college teachers, but taken via the Internet at their high school campus.
 This allows students to enroll in college classes and stay at the high school campus.
 LSC partners with 16 high schools to offer Honors Online courses to over 200 students.